 Supplication is the key that comes easy to me because I want to tell the Lord what I need or want.
 I even go so far as to tell Him what He should be doing – when it’s likely not even what I need.

-Take a few minutes during your prayer time to talk to Him about what is on your heart.
+Take a few minutes during your prayer time to talk to the Lord about the wants and needs that are on your heart.

 Although it sounds like it, just because you pray and ask the Lord for something doesn’t mean you’re going to get that very thing.
 What it does mean is that if the things you ask are in His will then He’ll open the door and give them to you.